MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 >
 > If you're new to [!INCLUDE[d365fin](includes/d365fin_md.md)], the new email capabilities are already turned on.
 If you are already using SMTP settings for email, see [Legacy SMTP Settings and the Email - SMTP Connector Extension](admin-how-setup-email.md#legacy-smtp-settings-and-the-smtp-connector-extension).

-You can connect one or more email accounts to [!INCLUDE[d365fin](includes/d365fin_md.md)] so you can send email messages without having to switch apps.
-You can compose each message individually with basic formatting tools, such as fonts, styles, colors, and so on, and add attachments of up to 100MB.
-You can also create templates that contain pre-defined, reusable texts.
+People in businesses send documents such as sales and purchase orders and invoices by email every day.
+Administrators can make that easier to do by connecting one or more email accounts to [!INCLUDE[d365fin](includes/d365fin_md.md)].
+That cuts out the middle-man, and lets people send documents without having to open an email app.
+People can compose each message individually with basic formatting tools, such as fonts, styles, colors, and so on, and add attachments of up to 100MB.
+Administrators can also set up report layouts that include only the key information from documents.

+The email capabilities in [!INCLUDE[d365fin](includes/d365fin_md.md)] make it easy to send documents, but that's a one-way street.
+You cannot also receive replies.

 For more information, see [Send Documents by Email](ui-how-send-documents-email.md).

 ## Adding Email Accounts
-You add email accounts through email extensions that enable different types of email accounts to connect to [!INCLUDE[d365fin](includes/d365fin_md.md)].
+You add email accounts through extensions that enable accounts from different providers to connect to [!INCLUDE[d365fin](includes/d365fin_md.md)].
 The standard extensions let you use accounts from Microsoft Exchange Online, but other extensions may be available that let you connect accounts from other providers, such as Gmail.
-You can have multiple email accounts for each extension.

 After you add an email account, you can specify predefined business scenarios in which to use the account to send emails.
 For example, you can specify that all users send sales documents from one account, and purchase documents from another.
 For more information, see [Assign Email Scenarios to Email Accounts](admin-how-setup-email.md#assign-email-scenarios-to-email-accounts).